inancgumus/katas/scala/readme.md

 ### Space separated method calls

-Methods taking one argument can be used with space syntax instead of dot-notation.
+Methods taking one argument can be used with space syntax (_infix syntax to be formal_) instead of dot-notation.
 This is kind of smells like Clousure?
 Hmm?

 ```scala
 object TurkishDate {